raphaelabrams/zardobots/README.md

 ## The Count
 Timer system to show time.
 Time is the deal here.
 Like a Time Timer but with a more inscrutable interface.

+## Skeleton
+Just a template with the basic housekeeping all done.

+# The Rest